Common causes of bloating & gas

 To combat menstrual-related GI symptoms, healthcare professionals recommend avoiding foods that are most likely to cause gas before and during menstruation.
 Avoiding foods like broccoli, Brussel sprouts, lentils, onions, and cabbage can reduce the incidence of gas and bloat during this part of the cycle.

-4) Anxiety & Stress
+4) Anxiety & stress

 Stress hormones and neurotransmitters affect the gut as well as the brain.
 In fact, the GI tract contains more nerve endings than any other body part outside of the brain.
 This is why the GI tract is sometimes called “The Second Nervous System.”